martian-cloud/tharsis-docs/docs/guides/overviews/vcs_providers.md

   :::

   :::caution
-  Once a VCS provider is created, the hostname and the ability to change the automatic creation of webhooks **cannot** be changed.
+  Once a VCS provider is created, the API URL and automatic creation of webhooks setting **cannot** be changed.
   :::

 #### Creating an OAuth Application